philpagel/debian-headless/README.md

     ssh installer@yourmachine

 The default password is `r00tme`; it can (and should!) be configured in the preseeding file.
-Alternatively, set a host key in preseeding for passwordless login.

-NOTE: The included `minimal-preseed.cfg` assumes that you are connected via ethernet (as a server should be).
-If you want to/must use a wifi connection you need to configure this.
+NOTE: The included `minimal-preseed.cfg` assumes that you are connected via LAN cable (as a server should be).
+If you want to/must use a WIFI connection you need to configure this.